cloudogu/gitops-playground/docs/Developers.md

   networkPolicies:
     bootstrapCidrs: []
     registryAccessCidrs: []
+    egressIsolation: false
+    externalConnections: []
 ```

-The CIDRs must be supplied through an additional local config file.
-Do not add host-specific CIDRs to `application-full-netpols.yaml`.
+Environment-specific CIDRs and external connections must be supplied through an additional local config file.
+Do not add host-specific CIDRs or external endpoints to `application-full-netpols.yaml`.

 Create a fresh local cluster first: